HullUni-bioinformatics/Harper_et_al_2018/README.md

 Data processing workflow and supplementary data for:

 Harper *et al.* (2018) Needle in a haystack?
-A comparison of eDNA metabarcoding and targeted qPCR for detection of great crested newt (*Triturus cristatus*). *Ecology and Evolution*.
+A comparison of eDNA metabarcoding and targeted qPCR for detection of the great crested newt (*Triturus cristatus*). *Ecology and Evolution*.

 and